Lego Loco

-Lego Loco is a Lego-branded virtual world game for Microsoft Windows, released in November 1998.
-It is a simple open-ended construction game with an emphasis on Rail Transport.
+Lego Loco is a Lego-branded simulation game for Microsoft Windows, released in November 1998.
+It is a simple open-ended construction game with an emphasis on rail transport.
 The aim of the game is to construct a town in which Lego minifigures can live.
 This was the first game released by Lego Media, the publishing division of The Lego Group that was founded after the commercial success of Mindscape's Lego Island.